 To be issued an I-20, F-1 students must provide proof of financial support to cover tuition, living expenses and other expenses (books, program fees and health insurance) for a year.
-Tuition rates vary by program and are posted by the Office of Student Financial Affairs.
+Tuition rates vary by program and are posted by the Student Business Office.

 Opening up a basic checking or savings bank account is a convenient and safe way to hold your money while you are living in the U.S. Most checking accounts come with a debit card and free checks which may be necessary to pay some bills.
 To assist with bank selection Forbes created a list of what they consider to be the best bank accounts for college students.